 client requests to access

-http://example.com over HTTP, you can create a rewrite rule to redirect all requests for
+http://example.com over HTTP, you can create a rewrite rule to redirect all the requests for

 - In the left-side navigation pane, click Domain Names.